 I love the idea of growing more in less space.
 Especially if I spend little to no money and glean the benefits of homegrown vegetables, which is why I love this trick of growing potatoes in a bag.

 And there’s something magical about digging through the earth to find potato after potato.
 It’s the best feeling.
 Plus they taste better when you grow them yourself!

 Bags designed for growing food and flowers have their advantages but so too do reusable grocery bags.
 They not only fulfill the same purpose, they have handles making them easy to move around and they cost about a buck compared to the average grow bag which range in cost due to size and quality.

 If you don’t want to grow potatoes in a grocery bag, you can try these fabric pots instead.
 They’re carrying capacity and quantity is great for the price.

 - Start with organic potato seed.
 Buy it at your nursery or from a seed catalog.
 Just be sure it’s from disease-free stock (it’s generally not recommended to use old potatoes from your fridge but I’ve been known to grow these too).

 - Potato seeds are potatoes.
 The points where the eyes develop are actually the start of new plants.

 - Cut seed potatoes into chunks with 2 to 3 eyes per piece.
-You can let these dry for a couple days before planting to reduce risk of rotting or chuck them straight in the soil to live dangerously (I usually choose the latter).
+You can let these dry for a couple of days before planting to reduce the risk of rotting or chuck them straight in the soil to live dangerously (I usually choose the latter).